cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ```
 {:codeblock}

-Before searching the content,
+Before you can search the content,
-it must be indexed,
-by creating a text index for the documents.
+it must be indexed by creating a text index for the documents.

 _Example of using HTTP to create a _text_ index for your sample database:_